jmquigs/ModelMod/README.md

 Requirements
 ------------

 * Windows.
+* 32-bit only games at the moment.
+* The game must use D3D9 for rendering.
+Support for other versions is possible, but has not been implemented.
 * Only a few games have been tested.
 Programming effort is usually required to get new games to work.
-* The target game must use D3D9 for rendering.
-Support for other versions is possible, but has not been implemented.
 * For animated models, the target game must use GPU based animation.
 Support for CPU animation, common in older games, is known to be possible but is not currently implemented.